bitcoin/bitcoin/doc/developer-notes.md

 -------

 - Make sure that no crashes happen with run-time option `-disablewallet`.

-  - *Rationale*: In RPC code that conditionally uses the wallet (such as `validateaddress`), it is easy to forget that global pointer `pwalletMain` can be nullptr.
-See `test/functional/disablewallet.py` for functional tests exercising the API with `-disablewallet`.

 - Include `db_cxx.h` (BerkeleyDB header) only when `ENABLE_WALLET` is set.